ArijitS21-IUT/PortFolio/readme.md

 The website is deployed and accessible via GitHub Pages.
 Visit: [Portfolio Website](https://arijits21-iut.github.io/PortFolio/)

 ## Contributions
 This is a personal project, but suggestions and improvements are welcome.
 Feel free to fork the repository and raise a pull request.

-## License
-This project is open-source and available under the [MIT License](LICENSE).

 ## Contact
 For any questions or collaboration opportunities, feel free to reach out: